GPUOpen-Drivers/pal/src/core/imported/rdf/readme.md

 There is a C and a C++ API.
 The C API is the "low level" API that is exported from the DLL/shared object.
 RDF also comes with a C++ wrapper that uses the C API to simplify usage.

 Chunk files are assumed to be immutable, so the code is split into a `ChunkFile` class which represents the (immutable) file, and a `ChunkFileWriter` which can be used to create a new file.
 Additionally, RDF exposes a stream abstraction to allow reading/writing from disk, memory, or other sources.

+## Versioning

+The `amdrdf` library provides the following forwards/backwards compatibility guarantees:

+* For the same major version, any minor version will only *add* new entry points and enumeration values, but existing entry points will not change.
+Using a higher minor version is always safe.
+Files created by a newer library *may* not be compatible with older files if new features are used.
+For example, a new compression codec could be added as part of a minor API change as this is an extension only.
+However, as long as no new feature is used, all files produced by a newer minor version will remain compatible with older minor versions.
+* New major versions *may* add, remove or change entry points.
+Files created by a newer major version *may* not be compatible with older *major* versions.
+Files created by an older major version will be supported for *at least* the next higher major version.
+* A minor version can deprecate a function, but that function can be only removed in the next major release.

+Use `RDF_INTERFACE_VERSION` and `RDF_MAKE_VERSION` to check for the library version.

+Patch releases (for example, `1.1.1`) will be bumped for bug fixes and other improvements.

+## Changelog

+* **1.0**: Initial release
+* **1.1**: Improve naming consistency: Add `rdfStreamFromUserStream`, mark `rdfStreamCreateFromUserStream` as deprecated
+* **1.1.1**: Fix `rdfChunkFileContainsChunk` returning `rdfResultError` when a chunk was not found instead of `rdfResultOk`
+* **1.1.2**:
+  * Fix `rdfChunkFileWriterWriteChunk`, `rdfChunkFileWriterEndChunk` returning indices starting at 0 when in append mode instead of counting off the actual contents of the file
+  * Fix `rdfChunkFileWriterWriteChunk`, `rdfChunkFileWriterBeginChunk` returning an error when using identifiers of the maximum allowed length (i.e. without a trailing null-terminator.) and a non-zero header pointer
+  * Clients can now `#define RDF_CHECK_CALL` before including `amdrdf.h` to customize how errors are handled in the C++ bindings
+  * Move constructors in the C++ bindings have been marked as `noexcept`